Tideshift-Labs/Fathom/README.md

 - **Tool Friendly**: Native support for Markdown and JSON output formats.
 - **Headless Refresh**: Automatically triggers Unreal Engine commandlets to keep asset data fresh.

+## Limitations

+- Windows only
+- For Rider 2025.3+ only
+- For UE5 5.4+ only
+- UE5 Plugin must be installed in Game (not Engine)

 ## Getting Started

-Install the latest CoRider plugin from JetBrains Marketplace (coming soon) or from the [releases page](https://github.com/kvirani/CoRider/releases).
+Install the latest CoRider plugin from ~~JetBrains Marketplace (coming soon) or~~ our manually by downloading it from the [GitHub releases page](https://github.com/kvirani/CoRider/releases).

 ### Prerequisites
 - **Rider**: 2025.3+